 Dentures that don’t fit properly can be hard on your gums, rubbing and causing a mechanical irritation underneath your dentures.
 Overtime, this can cause an inflammation in your mouth and lips known as stomatitis.
 If left untreated, this can even develop into ulcers.
 As ulcers worsen, they can expose the bone underneath your gums to infection that can affect other parts of the body.

-Chronic inflammation and infection also increases your risk of oral cancer.
+Chronic inflammation and infection caused by poorly fitting dentures also increases your risk of oral cancer.
 In fact, a number of studies have identified a link between poorly fitting dentures and oral cancer.

 The Importance of Regular Checkups